mrautio/hh-templates/README.md

 ## Haaga-Helia reference Citation Style Language (CSL) configuration

 Haaga-Helia reference style CSL configuration is available from [https://www.zotero.org/styles/haaga-helia-university-of-applied-sciences-harvard](https://www.zotero.org/styles/haaga-helia-university-of-applied-sciences-harvard).
 You can use the style with CSL supporting reference management software like Papers, RefWorks or Zotero.
+Check the [contributing guide](https://github.com/citation-style-language/styles/blob/master/CONTRIBUTING.md), if you want to improve the style.

 ## License